rednblkx/HomeKey-ESP32/docs/content/_index.md

 # HomeKey-ESP32 Documentation 📚

+{{< callout type="warning" >}}
+This wiki is **versioned** — the version selector in the top bar lets you switch between released versions and the development docs.

+You are currently viewing the documentation for the **bleeding edge** (`main` branch), which may describe features and behavior that are not yet available in the latest release.
+If you are running a released firmware version, pick that version from the selector to see the docs matching your installation.
+{{< /callout >}}

 Welcome to the HomeKey-ESP32 documentation!
 This is your one-stop shop for everything you need to know about setting up, configuring, and using your HomeKey-ESP32 device.
 Whether you're a seasoned ESP32 developer or just starting your smart home journey, we've got you covered.

 Use the navigation on the left (or use the top-right menu if you're on a mobile device) to explore the different sections.